luthentic/WEB-101/README.md

 7. **Malicious File Uploads:** Malicious file uploads occur when attackers upload files containing malware or other malicious code to a website or application.
 This can allow attackers to gain access to sensitive data or execute code on the server.

 ---
 ## Protocol

+The literal meaning of the term "protocol" refers to "communication protocols necessary to facilitate smooth data communication between multiple computers or terminals."
+In other words, a communication protocol is exactly what the term "protocol" implies.

+A communication protocol can be understood as an agreement or set of rules that enable communication between different entities.
+It provides a standardized way for devices or systems to exchange information and ensures that they can understand and interpret the data being transmitted.
+In simpler terms, a communication protocol can be seen as a set of conventions or agreements that govern communication, allowing devices or systems to effectively and reliably communicate with each other.

-7 Application Layer: HTTP, SMTP, SNMP, FTP, Telnet, SSH & SCP, NFS, RTSP 6 Presentation Layer: XDR, ASN.1, SMB, AFP
+**7 Application Layer:** HTTP, SMTP, SNMP, FTP, Telnet, SSH & SCP, NFS, RTSP

+**6 Presentation Layer:** XDR, ASN.1, SMB, AFP

-5 Session Layer: TLS, SSL, ISO 8327 / CCITT X.225, RPC, NetBIOS, AppleTalk
+**5 Session Layer:** TLS, SSL, ISO 8327 / CCITT X.225, RPC, NetBIOS, AppleTalk

-4 Transport Layer: TCP, UDP, RTP, SCTP, SPX, AppleTalk 3 Network Layer: IP, ICMP, IGMP, X.25, CLNP, ARP, RARP, BGP, OSPF, RIP, IPX, DDP 2 Data Link Layer: Ethernet, Token Ring, PPP, HDLC, Frame Relay, ISDN, ATM, Wireless LAN, FDDI 1 Physical Layer: Wire, Wireless, Fiber Optics, Coaxial Cable, Twisted Pair, PSTN, Repeater, DSU, CSU, Modem
+**4 Transport Layer:** TCP, UDP, RTP, SCTP, SPX, AppleTalk

+**3 Network Layer:** IP, ICMP, IGMP, X.25, CLNP, ARP, RARP, BGP, OSPF, RIP, IPX, DDP

+**2 Data Link Layer:** Ethernet, Token Ring, PPP, HDLC, Frame Relay, ISDN, ATM, Wireless LAN, FDDI

+**1 Physical Layer:** Wire, Wireless, Fiber Optics, Coaxial Cable, Twisted Pair, PSTN, Repeater, DSU, CSU, Modem

+---

 **HTTP:** primarily transmitted hypermedia documents like HTML, but in recent times, it has evolved into an application-layer protocol that can transmit various forms of information, including plain text, JSON, XML, and more.